lulco/phoenix/README.md

 ## Installation

 ### Composer
 This library requires PHP 7.1 or later (7.2, 7.3, 7.4).
-It works also on PHP 8.0.
+It works also on PHP 8.0 and 8.1.
 The fastest and recommended way to install Phoenix is to add it to your project using Composer (https://getcomposer.org/).

 ```
 composer require lulco/phoenix